-116TH CONGRESS 2D SESSION S. To revoke or deny visas to Chinese officials involved in the formulation or execution of a policy that prevents innocent United States citizens from leaving China.
-IN THE SENATE OF THE UNITED STATES Mr. Markey (for himself, Ms. Warren, Mr. Van Hollen, and Mr. Rubio) introduced the following bill; which was read twice and referred to the Committee on A BILL To revoke or deny visas to Chinese officials involved in the formulation or execution of a policy that prevents innocent United States citizens from leaving China.
-1 Be it enacted by the Senate and House of Representa- 2 tives of the United States of America in Congress assembled,
+117TH CONGRESS 1ST SESSION S. To revoke or deny visas to Chinese officials involved in the formulation or execution of a policy that prevents innocent United States citizens from leaving China.
+IN THE SENATE OF THE UNITED STATES Mr. Markey (for himself, Ms. Warren, Mr. Rubio, and Mr. Van Hollen introduced the following bill; which was read twice and referred to the Committee on A BILL To revoke or deny visas to Chinese officials involved in the formulation or execution of a policy that prevents innocent United States citizens from leaving China.
+1 Be it enacted by the Senate and House of Representa-

-This Act may be cited as the "Ending China's Exit
+4 This Act may be cited as the "Ending China's Exit